 For years, readers have asked me if there exits a whole house surge protection device that would specifically guard against an EMP and CME.
 My answer has always been “no.” While there are a few products on the market that claim to do so, in my assessment, none truly protect against an EMP or CME.
-The reason is that no product that I’m aware of has addressed the very slow impulse of energy that is associated with the E3 component of an EMP or the geomagnetic effects of a CME.
+The reason is that no product that I’m aware of has addressed the very long-duration impulse of energy that is associated with the E3 component of an EMP or the geomagnetic effects of a CME.

 One difficulty in developing a product that can protect against the conductive effects of an EMP is that it can’t contain sensitive semiconductor electronics that might be damaged by the event itself.
 While it’s certainly possible, in my opinion, the industry hasn’t seen a large enough market to spend the nonrecoverable engineering costs required to develop an effective device that would protect against these grave threats.

 Until now… allow me to introduce the EMPStorm™ .
-The EMPStorm™ is to be the first 3-stage, UL 1449-tested, MIL-STD-461G-tested, Type 2 Surge Protection Device designed from scratch to protect not only against common threats like a nearby lightning strike, but also against the conducted effects of an electromagnetic pulse and a solar storm.
+The EMPStorm™ is to be the first 3-stage, UL- and c/UL-listed, MIL-STD-461G-tested, Type 2 Surge Protection Device designed from scratch to protect not only against common threats like a nearby lightning strike, but also against the conducted effects of an electromagnetic pulse and a solar storm.

 Protected devices could include computers, televisions, stereos, home security systems, appliances, electric cars, generators, solar generation systems, etc. The EMPStorm™ has the potential to save users thousands of dollars in damage, as well as help to ensure that their critical electronics are operational during times of national crisis.

-The videos below talk about why I took on this development and the progress made so far.
+For more detail, check out the videos below, which talk about why I took on this development and the progress made so far.

 #1 – STUDY Phase Complete (Nov 12, 2018)